ITDev93/SHM-MOD/shm-mod-bugs.md

 # Current Known Bugs:
- * IHRN gets suspended even after whitelisting and removing SHM from battery optimizations.
-IHRN is not fully stable yet...
- * IHRN works fine, unless you reboot the watch or the watch dies, IHRN is suspended and requires restarting (turn off and turn on)
+ * IHRN works fine, unless you reboot the watch or the watch dies, IHRN is suspended and requires restarting (turn off and turn on), i will fix this soon